dlajambe/restful-ml/README.md

 ```
 python app.py
 ```
-This will use Flask to start up a development web server on your machine at `http://127.0.0.1:5000`.
-While great for testing the application, the Flask web server's poor scaling makes it unsuitable for production use.
-To use the API in a production environment, it is instead recommended to use a purpose-built production Python web server, such as [Gunicorn](https://gunicorn.org/).
+This uses Flask to start a development web server locally at `http://127.0.0.1:5000`.
+While useful for testing the application, the Flask web server's poor scaling makes it unsuitable for production use.
+To use the API in a production environment, it is instead recommended to use a purpose-built Python [WSGI server](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface), such as [Gunicorn](https://gunicorn.org/).

 ### Testing